 Rams up, don't shoot.

-Five players for the St. Louis Rams took the field at the Edward Jones Dome Sunday with their arms raised in a symbol of solidarity with Ferguson, where an unarmed black teen was fatally shot by police in August.FOX 2 (KTVI) that he, Tavon Austin, Stedman Bailey, Chris Givens and Jared Cook gave the "hands up, don't shoot" gesture to show support for Ferguson, not to choose sides in the national debate over racism and police brutality ignited after the shooting death of Michael Brown.
+Five players for the St. Louis Rams took the field at the Edward Jones Dome Sunday with their arms raised in a symbol of solidarity with Ferguson, where an unarmed black teen was fatally shot by police in August.FOX 2 (KTVI) that he, Tavon Austin, Stedman Bailey, Chris Givens and Jared Cook gave the "hands up, don't shoot" gesture to show support for Ferguson, not to choose sides in the national debate over racism and police brutality ignited after the shooting death of Michael Brown. told the AP. ''Any of us are not far from the age of Michael Brown, and it happened in our community.
+I wouldn't want to be in any one of those guys' situations that it happened to.''
+Coach Jeff Fisher told media he was unaware of the planned pregame action.

 The gesture of surrender and the "Hands Up, Don't Shoot" rallying cry gained popularity in the protests following Brown's death after witnesses said Ferguson Police officer Darren Wilson shoot while Brown's hands were raised.
 But there's little certainty about the actual location of Brown's arms or the meaning of the gesture before his death.
 After the grand jury decided not to file charges against Wilson, testimony transcripts released to the media show that witnesses disagree over Brown's final moments.